Spatio-Temporal Pricing for Ridesharing Platforms: Preliminaries

-Suppose driver $1$ deviates from the dispatches and stays in location $C$ until time $1$.
-The mechanism would then dispatch driver $1$ to pick up rider $6$, and driver $1$ would be paid the new market clearing price of $\dist(C,B) \surplus_7 + \cost_{C,B,1} = 50$.
-This is a useful deviation, since exiting at time $2$, the utility of driver $1$ is $50 - 10 - 10 - 5 = 25$.
-Observe that by strategizing, driver $1$ improves the social welfare by making use of information about the future demand and supply.
-Also observe that the outcome is not in the core: driver $1$ at $(C,1)$ has an incentive to make a side deal with rider $7$, who is willing to pay more than $50$, but is not picked up.
+{\textit{Incentivizing strategic behavior.}} Since $\price_{C,B,0} \leq 20$, the highest possible total utility to driver $1$ under any myopic pricing mechanism would be $(20-10) + (10-10) - 5 = 5$, and the utility to driver $2$ will not exceed $(20-10) - 10 = 0$.
+Note that when all drivers follow the dispatches, the outcome fails to be envy-free since the two drivers who start at the same location and time have different total payoffs.
+Now suppose driver $1$ deviates from the dispatch, and stays in $C$ until time $1$.
+The mechanism would then dispatch her to pick up rider $6$, and driver $1$ would be paid the new market clearing price of at least $\dist(C,B) \surplus_7 + \cost_{C,B,1} = 50$.
+This is a useful deviation, since by exiting at time $2$, her utility is now at least $- 10 + (50 - 10) - 5 = 25$.
+Also observe that by pricing in a myopic manner, strategic drivers are rewarded substantially higher earnings than drivers who are straightforward and accept all dispatches. \end{example}